dmklee/nuro-arm/assembly_guide.md

 No, the robot arm will work fine without the camera.
 However, without a camera, you will not be able to locate objects in the scene.

 ### Can I put Aruco tags on objects that are not cubes?
-Yes, but please stick to the guidelines on size and weight.
+Yes, but the pose estimate must be corrected to reflect the depth of the novel object.

+### Can I use the robot without the camera?
-No, the robot arm will work fine without the camera.
+Yes, the robot arm will work fine without the camera, and there is plenty of fun projects to be done with only the robot.
 However, without a camera, you will not be able to locate objects in the scene.